fpereiro/proof/notes.md

    - pe1 is for internal use of pe only.

 pe:
-   1) go to the leftmost schwa, which is on an F-square.
+   - go to the leftmost schwa.
-   2) go right in twos until finding the first blank F-square.
+   - go right in twos until finding the first blank F-square.
-   3) print 2arg and -> 1arg.
+   - print 2arg and -> 1arg.

 pe2:
-   1) go to the leftmost schwa, which is on an F-square.
+   - go to the leftmost schwa.
-   2) go right in twos until finding the first blank F-square.
+   - go right in twos until finding the first blank F-square.
-   3) print 2arg.
+   - print 2arg.
-   4) go again to the leftmost schwa.
+   - go to the leftmost schwa.
-   5) go right in twos until finding the first blank F-square.
+   - go right in twos until finding the first blank F-square.
-   6) print 3arg, then -> 1arg.
+   - print 3arg, then -> 1arg.

 ## c (copy)